R33Dfield/WindowsHardening/README.md

 * Apply Settings: Deploy these settings across your Windows clients to enforce a robust security framework.

 ### Why CIS Benchmarks?
 CIS Benchmarks are globally recognized as a gold standard for securing IT systems and data against cyber threats.
 By aligning our hardening files with these benchmarks, we provide you with a trustworthy and effective way to harden your Windows environments against vulnerabilities.
+The free available PDF files have been a source for building the settings catalog files.

 ## Contribution
 Feel free to contribute, suggest improvements, or report issues.
 Your input is valuable in making "WindowsHardening" a robust and community-driven tool for Windows security.